Walter Stuart, Master of Blantyre1

 M, #130997, d.
 5 June 1646

-Henry Blayney, 2nd Lord Blayney, Baron of Monaghan was the son of Edward Blayney, 1st Lord Blayney, Baron of Monaghan and Anne Loftus.1 He married Jane Moore, daughter of Garret Moore, 1st Viscount Moore of Drogheda and Mary Colley, in January 1623.1 He died on 5 June 1646, slain by the rebels.1 He was buried on 6 June 1646 at Monaghan, County Monaghan, Ireland.1
+Henry Blayney, 2nd Lord Blayney, Baron of Monaghan was the son of Edward Blayney, 1st Lord Blayney, Baron of Monaghan and Anne Loftus.1 He married Jane Moore, daughter of Garret Moore, 1st Viscount Moore of Drogheda and Mary Colley, in January 1623.1 He died on 5 June 1646, slain by the rebels.1 He was buried on 6 June 1646 at Monaghan, County Monaghan, IrelandG.1

-Henry Blayney, 2nd Lord Blayney, Baron of Monaghan was invested as a Knight on 27 March 1626.1 He gained the rank of Captain in the service of the 97th Foot.1 He succeeded to the title of 2nd Lord Blayney, Baron of Monaghan, co.
+He was appointed Knight on 27 March 1626.1 He gained the rank of Captain in the 97th Foot.1 He succeeded as the 2nd Lord Blayney, Baron of Monaghan, co.
 Monaghan [I., 1621] on 11 February 1629/30.1 On 24 October 1641 his house at Castle Blayney was plundered by rebels, and his wife and family imprisoned.1 He fought in the Battle of Benburgh, County Tyrone on 5 June 1646.1

 Children of Henry Blayney, 2nd Lord Blayney, Baron of Monaghan and Jane Moore